 - Experiences adverse financial consequences as a result of certain events.
 To qualify under this test, the individual (or his or her spouse or member of his or her household sharing his or her principal residence) must:

-- Be quarantined, be furloughed or laid off, or have work hours reduced due to COVID-19;
+- Be quarantined, furloughed, laid off, or have work hours reduced due to COVID-19;

-- Be unable to work due to a lack of childcare because of COVID-19;
+- Be unable to work due to a lack of childcare related to COVID-19;

-- Experience a business that he or she owns or operates due to COVID-19 close or have reduced hours;
+- Experience a business that he or she owns or operates close or have reduced hours due to the effects of COVID-19;

 - Have pay or self-employment income reduced because of COVID-19; or

-- Have a job offer rescinded or start date for a job delayed due to COVID-19.
+- Have a job offer rescinded or the start date for a job delayed due to COVID-19.